 Another note, a driver with a NY traffic ticket point problem can take a driver safety class and consequently receive 4 points off his or her record.
 The points will only be deducted for points already assigned to the motorist's record or for subsequent convictions for tickets which were issued prior to the date the motorist took the class.

 Finally, the point calculation rules for insurance purposes are very different.
-For insurance purposes, points are measured from the date of conviction (not the date of offense) and will be used to determine whether to raise a motorist’s insurance rates for 36 months from the date of conviction.
+For insurance purposes, points are measured from the date of conviction (not the date of offense) and will be used to determine whether to raise a motorist’s

 For a complete list of New York traffic violations and matching points, visit New York DMV Point System.